All Episodes

 You know, let me take the break.

-Let me get the we're getting up close to the break time here.
+Let me get the, we're getting up close to the break time here.

-Let me find that that uh Murphy piece.
+Let me find that Murphy piece.

 Don't go away.